greshake/i3status-rust/doc/blocks.md

 Creates a block which displays the pending updates available on pacman or an AUR helper.

 Requires fakeroot to be installed (only required for pacman).

+Tip: You can grab the list of available updates using `fakeroot pacman -Qu --dbpath /tmp/checkup-db-yourusename/`.
+If you have the CHECKUPDATES_DB env var set on your system then substitute that dir instead of /tmp/checkup-db-yourusername.

 #### Examples